Soli Deo gloria

 I haven't cried in a long time.
 I think the last time was when Dad died.
 Even then, I'm not sure.
 I was too angry then and too angry and frustrated now to remember.
 Even when Katniss went in the Games last year, I didn't cry.
 I had to be strong, for her and her family, for my family.
 I maintained a good look on the outside, but emotions tore me up inside.
 They tore me up so much that I barely watched any of the Games.
 Who wants to see the person that you spend every day with, survive with, confide in, maybe even love, get killed on national TV?

 Luckily she didn't.
 But she's bound to this time.

-My hands raise and I pound the ground, taking pleasure with the amount of strength I'm using.
+I raise my hands and pound the ground, taking pleasure in strength and pain.
 I do it again, and again.
 I began to breath heavily as I do it three more times before I just stop.
 I don't want to do it anymore.
 I don't want this anymore.
 We should have fled before this happened.

 But now she's gone.
 It's too late.

 I sit back on the grass and hug my knees to myself.
 I set my chin on my knees and let another tear slip.